What is Credit Card EMI?

+Understanding how credit card EMI works is essential for anyone managing credit card debt or considering large purchases.
 When you can’t repay your credit card dues on time, you can break them down into smaller instalments and repay them over a certain period of time.
-This feature is called credit card EMI and works well in case of big-ticket purchases or when you usually only pay the minimum balance of your credit card dues.
+This feature is called credit card EMI (Equated Monthly Instalments) and works well in case of big-ticket purchases or when you usually only pay the minimum balance of your credit card dues.

 Through credit card EMI, you can split a big amount into small, affordable EMIs for a tenure ranging from 3-24 months.
 Banks usually allow credit card users to convert any amount above Rs.
 10,000 into smaller instalments.

-When you choose to pay via EMI, the Credit Card company charges interest on the amount you owe.
-The rate can vary depending on your card and the offer.
+- Interest Rates: When you choose to pay via EMI, the credit card company charges interest on the amount you owe.
 Generally, the longer the EMI period, the higher the interest rate.

-Credit Card EMIs usually offer different repayment periods, ranging from 3 months to a year or more.
+- Tenure Options: Credit card EMIs usually offer different repayment periods, ranging from 3 months to a year or more.
 The longer the tenure, the smaller your monthly payments will be, but the more interest you’ll end up paying.

-To convert a purchase into EMI, you typically need to request it with your card issuer, either through their website, mobile app, or by calling customer service.
-Some credit cards also let you convert purchases into EMIs automatically after a certain amount.
+- Conversion Process: To convert a purchase into EMI, you typically need to request it with your card issuer, either through their website, mobile app, or by calling customer service.
 Once the request is processed, the purchase amount is broken down into instalments.

-Each month, your credit card statement will show the EMI amount due, along with the interest.
+- EMI Billing and Payment: Each month, your credit card statement will show the EMI amount due, along with the interest.
 You’ll pay this along with your regular credit card payments.
-Missing an EMI payment might lead to late fees, so make sure to pay on time to avoid extra charges.

-The interest on your EMI is typically calculated on the total purchase amount, not just the remaining balance.
-This means that the interest can add up as you continue making monthly payments.
-Some cards may offer zero-interest EMIs for certain purchases, so it’s always worth asking about any special offers.
+- Interest Calculation: The interest on your EMI is typically calculated on the total purchase amount, not just the remaining balance.
+Some cards may offer zero-interest EMIs for certain purchases.

 Before you start, make sure you’re eligible for the EMI conversion.
 Some credit card companies might have certain conditions, like a minimum amount for the transaction or a specific credit score.